Do you have any questions? It's easiest if you write us an email!

 Roberto Hacaturyan is an ethnomusicologist and musician.
 He studied and performed as a multi-percussionist in Ghana, Cuba, Brazil and several countries in the Middle East.
 His research focuses on transcultural musical developments.
 Hacaturyan has collaborated with a range of artists both on stage and in the studio.

-Anastasia Alexandrova supports artlink as a program manager of the Turntables project.
-She has fifteen years of experience as an art historian and cultural coordinator, collaborating with state and independent cultural institutions as well as publishing houses in Russia and Switzerland.
-Alexandrova worked at the Solomon R. Guggenheim Museum in New York and currently studies modern material and media conservation at the HKB in Bern.
+Anastasia Alexandrova supports artlink as a programme manager and specialist in visual arts.
+She has more than fifteen years of experience as an art historian and cultural coordinator, collaborating with state and independent cultural institutions as well as publishing houses in Russia and Switzerland.
+In addition to her degree in art history from the Russian State University for the Humanities, Alexandrova holds a BA in Conservation of Modern Materials and Media from the Bern University of the Arts and has worked at the Solomon R. Guggenheim Museum in New York.

 Matthias Dellsperger